 On the other hand, he has been working very hard, almost exclusively, to promote Brand Pitar and Madiza.
 He has been organizing events which most of the big importers would think thrice to touch.
 He organised 35 wine events in 2012.
 Before even starting the sales, he brought in an Italian sommelier for 3 months, who went to various places educating potential customers.
 The recent Monsoon Ball at Park Hyatt was a roaring success, he says.
 Ravi does not mind sharing that he is in final stages of signing a contract with a hotel for 500-1000 cases sale for the year; no doubt an ambitious target but signifying the huge untapped potential of the IT city population.

 Using successfully the social media-@ bottledpoetry in Facebook with over 7000 members in a short time and @bottled_poetry in twitter, he has been creating a lot of interest in his products.
 A catalogue-cum diary that I received from him just this morning, is perhaps the best form of communications or PR and Branding I have seen and is truly of top international standards (even though I suspect it has been sponsored by the Pittaros to focus on branding Pitars).
+While most importers struggle to promote the difficult sounding Italian grapes and wines, he says his La Corte Refosco dal Peduncolo Rosso has been selling very well.
+Simply known as Refosco, this fruity red wine is a specialty of Friuli and the palates of Hyderabad seem to have been impressed by the wine.

 ‘While our beginnings are small, our dreams are big’ says Ravikanth Popuri, adding in the same breath that he plans to be the leading importer of India.
 While every importer has the same secret ambition Ravi seems to be acting with professionalism and a strategy and it would be fair to warn the Brindcos and Aspris of India that the future holds challenges to them in terms of holding the market share but a lot of excitement for the wine market and consumers.